Getting credit for your retirement savings

 Please be advised that this article is not intended as legal or tax advice.
 Accordingly, any advice provided herein is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 Such advice was written to support the promotion or marketing of the transaction(s) or matter(s) addressed, and you should seek advice based on your particular circumstances from an independent tax advisor.

-AXA Equitable Life Insurance Company (NY, NY).
-Distributors: AXA Advisors, LLC (member FINRA, SIPC) and AXA Distributors, LLC.
-AXA Equitable, AXA Advisors, and AXA Distributors are affiliated companies and do not provide tax or legal advice.
+Equitable Financial Life Insurance Company (NY, NY).
+Distributors: Equitable Advisors, LLC (member FINRA, SIPC) and Equitable Distributors, LLC.
+Equitable, Equitable Advisors, and Equitable Distributors are affiliated companies and do not provide tax or legal advice.

-© 2018 AXA Equitable Life Insurance Company.
+© 2018 Equitable Financial Life Insurance Company.
 All rights reserved.

 1290 Avenue of the Americas, New York, NY 10104, (212) 554-1234